automl/DEHB/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add new unit tests to cover the changes.
 - [ ] Verify that your code follows the project's coding standards.
 - [ ] Add documentation for your code if necessary.
-- [ ] Check below, if your changes require you to run benchmarks
+- [ ] Check below, if your changes require you to run benchmarks.

 #### When Do I Need To Run Benchmarks?